Max Kless

 A score doesn’t need a robe to exert judicial gravity.
 It just needs a busy docket and a lack of contestability.

 In State v.
-Loomis, the Wisconsin Supreme Court held that a trial court’s use of a COMPAS risk assessment at sentencing did not violate due process, while also emphasizing limitations and warnings about how such tools should be used.
+Loomis, the Wisconsin Supreme Court held that a trial court’s use of a COMPAS risk assessment at sentencing did not violate due process, while also emphasizing limitations and warnings about how courts need to use such tools.
 5

 If you read Loomis as “courts are fine with black boxes,” you’re missing the flinch.
 The opinion contains caution language precisely because the legitimacy problem is obvious.